ercaneren/ercaneren/README.md

 # Hi there 👋
-- I'm Eren, I'm an 18-year-old graphic designer.
+- I'm Eren, I'm an 18-year-old graphic designer and interested in coding.

 ![Profile views](https://gpvc.arturio.dev/erenty)